DANS-KNAW/easy-springfield/README.md

 becomes corrupted.

 ### Adding subtitles to existing videos
-For videos that have been ingested without subtitles you can still add those subtitles later.
+For videos that have been ingested without subtitles, you can still add those later.
 You will need to execute this command as the `tomcat` user, so that it can write the subtitles files to the  `/data/dansstreaming` directory tree.

 * `add-subtitles-to-video` - this adds a subtitles file to an existing video.